 Articles by The Professional Trustee Team

-In my last blog 'The art of making money in business' I focused on people, relationship and selling.
+In my last blog 'The art of making money in business' I focused on people, relationships and selling.
 This time round, I thought I'd give you a couple of nuggets on the science and art of marketing.
 More of this will come out of the seminar we are proposing in early December 2011.
 Watch our site for details on this.
 In the interim, here are some golden nuggets, in no particular order:

 Golden Nugget #1

 Every business has to have customers and move products and/or services to survive.
 That doesn't however mean you to have to sell all products and all services and try to be everything to everyone.
 Chose the products and/or services you really want to sell.
 Choose wisely.
 Choose those that people want and that make you money.

 Golden Nugget #2